 Gay-friendly and Gay Hotels in Lisbon Portugal

 - The Late Birds Lisbon ☆☆☆☆ – A gay urban resort that is our first choice when looking for a gay hotel in Lisbon.
-In the heart of Gay Lisbon this completely restored, late-18th century building offers boutique rooms, stylish design, lush gardens and a tempting outdoor swimming pool.
+In the heart of Gay Lisbon this completely restored, late-18th century building offers boutique rooms, stylish design, lush gardens, and a tempting outdoor swimming pool.
 Providing the best of contemporary Portuguese design in an all-male environment, this is a far cry from the generally horrid gay hotels that we are used to.
-With rave reviews, friendly owners and fun vibes we can’t imagine a better place to stay gay in Lisbon.
-We look forward to Late Birds Porto Hotel opening soon…
+The service is impeccable, attentive without being over the top, and there are always fellow guests around to socialize with – either poolside or during the long breakfast sessions (until midday daily).
+With rave reviews, friendly owners and fun vibes we cannot recommend the Late Birds higher as the best gay stay in Lisbon.
+We look forward to the Late Birds Porto Hotel opening soon…

 - Altis Belem Hotel & Spa ☆☆☆☆☆ – This contemporary 5-star spa hotel is one of the most luxurious in all of Portugal.
 A thoroughly enchanting space with a rooftop pool overlooking the ocean, everything here softly whispers relax and unwind.
 The spacious rooms offer Nespresso machines, plush beds, and upgraded suites have whirlpool tubs and balconies.
 All guests have access to indoor + outdoor pools, sauna, and gym, plus there is a fun bar, cafe and renown restaurant on site.
 Trust us; you will never want to leave!

 - InterContinental Lisbon ☆☆☆☆☆ – Stylish and chic international hotel in downtown Lisbon.
-Refined cosmopolitan elegance with soft rooms and a very posh cocktail bar onsite.
+Refined cosmopolitan elegance with soft rooms and a very posh cocktail bar on site.
 This gay-popular hotel overlooks the Tagus River which many of the suites enjoy views over.
-There is also a gym and luxe restaurant.
+There is also a gym and a luxe restaurant.

 - Pousada de Lisboa ☆☆☆☆☆ – One of the small luxury hotels of the world, staying here is an utterly unforgettable experience.
 Found in a stately building facing the Praça do Comércio plaza, we loved the vaulted brick viewings found in the restraint, indoor pool, sauna, and balconies in the suites.
 A refined stay with a prigged location and staff who go over and above to make sure your time in Lisbon is absolutely perfect.